-1. Plan your route for Monday lesson 3 to 4

-2. Plan your route for Tuesday lesson 5 to 6

-3. Plan your route from lesson 4 on a Friday to Archie's for your lunch.
+1. Plan your route for Monday lesson 3 to 4.
+2. Plan your route for Tuesday lesson 5 to 6 3.
+Plan your route from lesson 4 on a Friday to Archie's for your lunch.
+Many primary schools provide basic equipment, colouring pencils, glue and so on.
+This is not the case at secondary school.
+Look on the Welcome Day PowerPoint and in your Welcome Booklet and list all of the basic equipment you will need.